koacow/up2date/README.md

 ## Features

 1. Customizable news feed based on user preferences.
+2. Saved preferences for anonymous users.
-2. Real-time news updates.
+3. Real-time news updates.
-3. User authentication and profile management.
+4. User authentication and profile management.
-4. Search functionality for finding specific news articles.
+5. Search functionality for finding specific news articles.
-5. Responsive design for desktop and mobile devices.
+6. Responsive design for desktop and mobile devices.
-6. Dark and light mode for user interface.
+7. Dark and light mode for user interface.
-7. User feedback and support system.
+8. Collect articles relating to a certain topics using a keyword search algorithm.

 ## Future updates

-- Collect articles relating to a certain topics via specific keywords.
 - Allow users to save articles for later reading.
 - Comments/discussion features on each article.
 - Integration with additional news sources for a wider range of articles.